xiaoxiawu/CS395T/_includes/syllabus.md

  * Read, rate and review deep learning papers
  * Create and give an interesting presentation on in deep learning
- * Devise and execute a research project in deep learning (at the level of a top tier workshop publication: CVPR, ICCV, ICML, NIPS, ACL or SIGGRAPH)
+ * Devise and execute a research project in deep learning (at the level of a top tier workshop publication: CVPR, ICCV, ICML, NIPS, ACL, SIGGRAPH or equivalent)

 ### Grading
- * 2 x 20%  paper presentation
+ * 30%  paper presentation
- * 20%  project 1 (10% presentation, 10% project)
+ * 30%  project 1 (10% presentation, 20% project)
  * 40%  project 2 (10% presentation, 30% project)
+ * (optional) 30%  volunterring for second presentation

 To map percentages to letter grades we use the following python script